hezila/crawler-python/README.md

 ## Supporting websites so far

 * [Yelp](http://www.yelp.com)
-  + It's better to work with goengent
+  + It's better to work with goengent (Oops, yelp blocks it)

 ## Todo